Judex

-Judex (real name Jacques de Trémeuse) is a fictional French vigilante hero created by Louis Feuillade and Arthur Bernède for the 1916 silent film Judex.
+Judex (real name Jacques de Trémeuse) is a fictional French vigilante hero created by Louis Feuillade and Arthur Bernède for the 1916 silent film of the same name.
 Judex (whose name is Latin for "judge") is a mysterious avenger who dresses in black and wears a slouch hat and cloak.
-He was originally conceived as a heroic version of the criminal character Fantômas.
-(Feuillade had directed the popular 1913 serial Fantômas.)
+He was possibly conceived as a heroic version of the criminal character Fantômas (Feuillade had directed the popular 1913 serial Fantômas).
 The character has since appeared in other films, in novels, on stage and in comic books.
 Judex appears to have been an inspiration for the American pulp hero The Shadow, who was himself an inspiration for Batman.

 Creation

 Louis Feuillade had already made two earlier serials, Fantômas (1913) and Les Vampires (1915), which were popular with audiences, but drew criticism for glorifying criminals.
-As a consequence Feuillade decide to create a heroic persona, Judex, but one who had all of the sinister trappings of the flamboyant villains who were popular at the time.
-Judex was conceived by Feuillade and novelist Arthur Bernède, who also published a novel based on the script and adapted the original film for the stage in 1923.
+This led Feuillade to do a serial about a heroic version of the criminal.
+In May 1916, novelist Arthur Bernède pitched Feuillade a concept for a 12-part cinematographic novel, which would be simultaneously serialized in text and film, with story revisions by Feuillade.
+Judex was a heroic persona, but one who had all of the sinister trappings of the flamboyant villains who were popular at the time.

 Description

 After his father committed suicide as a result of being ruined by the villainous banker Favraux, Jacques de Trémeuse adopted the guise of Judex and assembled an organization of ex-criminals and circus people to bring down Favraux and his lethal mistress Marie Verdier.
 He anticipated later pulp heroes and superheroes in many respects.
 He was a masterful fighter and an expert at disguise, and boasted a secret headquarters.
 In the subterranean passages beneath a ruined castle Judex had a base outfitted with technological gadgets.
 He also had a secret identity: "Judex" (the Latin word for judge) was merely a nom de guerre he had adopted in his quest for revenge.
-Although the original Judex serial derived from the first Fantômas also directed by Louis Feuillade, the story bore several similarities with The Count of Monte Cristo.
+The story bore several similarities with The Count of Monte Cristo.

 While in the first serial, Judex acted solely out of personal revenge, the second one, Judex's New Mission, showed him acting as a vigilante and a defender of the innocent.

 Films

-The character Judex first appeared in the 1916 serial film Judex.
-Though Judex was made in 1914, the outbreak of World War I delayed its release.
-It finally premiered in December 1916, and subsequently went into wider release in 1917–1918.